Two & three-day mini-vacations for Tucson locals.

 Great Staycation Ideas: Three Excellent Choices Right Here In The Old Pueblo.

-For you Tucsonans who don’t even want to drive 2 hours to the above recommended mini-vacation sites, there are several excellent place in or very close to Tucson that offer locals the feel of a real vacation.
+For you Tucsonans who don’t even want to drive 2 hours to the above-recommended mini-vacation sites, there are several excellent places in or very close to Tucson that offer locals the feel of a real vacation.
 Here are a few of our recommendations.
-Unlike the above that are higher in altitude, and thus considerably cooler than Tucson, these staycations offer sunrise/sunset horseback riding, spas, swimming pools, comfortable accommodations, good food, and Western hospitality.
+Unlike the above which are higher in altitude, and thus considerably cooler than Tucson, these staycations offer sunrise/sunset horseback riding, spas, swimming pools, comfortable accommodations, good food, and Western hospitality.

 1. Hacienda del Sol Ranch Resort.
 The 5-Saguaro-rated Grill at Hacienda del Sol is one of the very best restaurants in all of Southern Arizona.
 Please see our 3 HDS videos in the recommended lodging section.